philanc/ple/README.md

 with the Lua function `loadfile`.
 It is executed in the environment of the editor.
 The `editor` global object is visible and can be used by the configuration script.

 The configuration file is looked for in sequence at the following locations:
-- the file which pathname is in the environment variable PLE_INIT
+- the file which pathname is in the environment variable `PLE_INIT`
-- ./ple_init.lua
+- `./ple_init.lua`
-- ~/config/ple/ple_init.lua
+- `~/config/ple/ple_init.lua`

 The first file found, if any, is loaded.

+A sample `ple_init.lua` file is provided.
+It defines an editor command to execute the current line as a shell command and insert the result in the current buffer at the cursor.

+--

 At the moment, the complete editor is 40KB.
 It has been tested on xterm, rxvt and the Linux console.